opacapp/multiline-collapsingtoolbar/README.md

 ```

 ## Usage
-The library's public API is identical to the version from the support library, so you can use it as a drop-in replacement.
+The library's public API is nearly identical to the version from the support library, so you can use it as a drop-in replacement.
+We only added a `maxLines` attribute and corresponding getter and setter functions to the `CollapsingToolbarLayout` to make it possible to change the maximum number of lines, which is set to 3 by default.

 As the Design Support Library, it should be compatible with API 7 (Android 2.1) and above.